nologic/blog/_posts/2017-05-09-tm06-vulnerabilities.md

 <?xml version="1.0" ?><root><[long string]><waninfo><errno>0</errno></waninfo></[long string]></root>
 ```

 So, it becomes clear that the `fname` parameter is used to construct the XML response string.
-Looking at the disassembly we can see that the parameter value is used in the `xml_add_elem function`.
+Looking at the disassembly we can see that the parameter value is used in the `xml_add_elem` function.
 This function appends a formatted string value to the response message string.

 ```
 xml_add_elem: